-In the last few days, I’ve started to wear my “winter sandals”… it seems the glorious Autumn weather we’ve been having has finally decided to change to the chilly side.
+When I start to wear my “winter sandals” again… it warns me that our glorious Autumn weather has finally decided to change to the chilly side.

-And that means it is time to try to remember what last Winter taught me about keeping warm while travelling our great land in a caravan.
+And that means it’s time to try to remember what last Winter taught me about keeping warm while travelling our great land in a caravan.

 So for the first part in a series on “Keeping Warm this Winter”… let’s